-Keeping pests out of the garden isn’t easy but having a great simple DIY garden fence is ideal to keep pests like rabbits and deer out of the garden so you can ensure you will have a successful harvest for all the hard work you have put in.
+Building a DIY garden fence will help keep pests like rabbits and deer out of the garden so you can ensure you will have a successful harvest for all the hard work you have put in.
 So when we opened up a new field we decided and designed a simple and cost-effective fence with varying options so you can be inspired to do something similar with minimal effort and simple materials while still looking beautiful.

 View this post on Instagram